melezhik/outthentic/README.md

 ## An execution phase.

-[Prove](https://metacpan.org/pod/distribution/Test-Harness/bin/prove) utility recursively executes test files under temporary directory and thus gives a final suite execution status.
+[Prove](https://metacpan.org/pod/distribution/Test-Harness/bin/prove) utility recursively executes test files under temporary directory and thus produces a **final suite execution status**.

-So after all outthentic project is just perl test project with \*.t files inside, the difference is that while with common test project \*.t files _are created by user_, in outthentic project \*.t files _are generated_ by story files.
+So, after all outthentic project *is very like* a perl test project with \*.t files inside, with the difference that outthentic \*.t files *are generated  by story files* dynamically.

 # Story checks syntax